Greeters & Ushers

 - Prayer Room is through the door at the top of the entrance ramp in the Fireside Lobby.
 It can also be accessed from the Worship Center near the sound booth.

-- Preschool Department Check Station is in the hallway immediately behind the Worship Center lobby.
+- Preschool Department Check Desk is in the hallway immediately behind the Worship Center lobby.

 - Storm shelter is in the basement.
-Intermediate shelter can be sought in Preschool Department classrooms having brick or block walls.
+Intermediate shelter can be sought in Preschool area classrooms having brick or block walls.

-- Sunday School leaflets are at the Welcome Station.
+- Sunday School leaflets are at the Welcome Desk.

 - Visitor Parking is located beside and across from the church.

-- Weather closures/delays are announced on the church website, Facebook, Twitter, and local TV station KMBC channel 9.
-A snow schedule will be implemented if needed: Sunday School only at 9:30am, Worship only at 11am.
+- Weather closures/delays are announced on the church website, social media, and local TV Station KMBC channel 9.
+If announced, our snow schedule is: Sunday School only at 9:30am, Worship only at 10:45am.

-- Welcome Gifts for 1st-time guests are at the Welcome Station.
+- Welcome Gifts for 1st-time guests are at the Welcome Desk.

 Section Greeters provide a warm welcome to everyone sitting in their section of worship, guests and members alike.
 Section Greeters also provide a level of connection for guests looking for information or simply looking for a friendly person.